Maryland Route 333: Route description

 MD 333 begins at the Oxford terminal of the seasonal Oxford–Bellevue Ferry across the Tred Avon River to Bellevue.
 The state highway heads southeast through the town as two-lane undivided Morris Street.
 At the southern end of the town at the head of a branch of Town Creek, Morris Street continues straight as a municipal street while MD 333 curves to the east and leaves the town via Oxford Road.
 The state highway heads east through farmland, beginning a curve to the northeast shortly before Almshouse Road.
 MD 333 begins to pass residential subdivisions and golf courses as the highway turns north and crosses Trippe Creek and Peach Blossom Creek.
 North of the latter creek, the state highway enters the town of Easton, then crosses Paper Mill Pond before intersecting MD 322 (Easton Parkway).
-MD 333 continues northeast as Peach Blossom Road past Easton Middle School to its northern terminus at a five-way intersection with Washington Street, Harrison Street, and Idlewild Avenue.
+MD 333 continues northeast as Peach Blossom Road to the southeast of Easton Middle School to its northern terminus at a five-way intersection with Washington Street, Harrison Street, and Idlewild Avenue.

 MD 333 is a part of the National Highway System as a principal arterial from Peach Blossom Creek to MD 322 in Easton.